Iraq says to track down antiquities after Islamic State museum rampage

 Responding to a video showing Islamic State fighters taking sledgehammers and power drills to sculptures and statues which date back nearly 3,000 years, Abadi also appealed for international support to thwart the "terrorist barbarians".

-"We have information that Islamic State destroyed some (artefacts) and kept others for smuggling, and the smuggling operation is afoot," he told a news conference.
+"We have information that Islamic State destroyed some (artifacts) and kept others for smuggling, and the smuggling operation is afoot," he told a news conference.

 All the items were marked and recorded, he said, and Iraq would seek to track them down with international help.